ibm-cloud-docs/mqcloud/learn/mqoc_users_and_apps.md

 **mqwriters** group - this group gives applications permission to read/write to queues in the queue manager, but does not give them administration privileges.

-On deployment of a queue manager within **MQ on IBM Cloud**, two channels are created for you.
+On deployment of a queue manager within **IBM MQ on Cloud**, two channels are created for you.
 CLOUD_ADMIN_SVRCONN is a channel for administration, and is therefore accessible by **Administrators**.
 CLOUD_APP_SVRCONN is a channel for queue access, and it therefore available to **Applications**.